halbgut/meteor-iso-router/README.md

 # iso-router - 0.0.9
-A Isomorphic Router for meteor
+An Isomorphic Router for meteor.

 ## Usage